gchudnov/mindthegap/doc/content/intervals/index.md

 ### Canonical

-`a.canonical` produces the canonical form of an interval where left and right boundaries are _closed_.
+`a.canonical` produces the _canonical_ form of an interval, where both boundaries are _closed_.

-A _canonical_ form of a closed interval is the interval itself.
+A closed interval remains unchanged in its canonical form.

 ```scala
 Interval.open(1, 5).canonical   // (1, 5) -> [2, 4]